 Along with your application, you will be required to submit a letter that outlines your past experience and career objectives.
 And also you will need to complete a questionnaire.

 If you are transferring from another post-secondary institution, we require sealed copies of your academic transcript, diploma and/or certificate.
 As you will be working with children and teens, it is strongly recommended that you have a current first aid certificate and updated Rubella and TB clearance.

 When should I apply?

 Admission to the CYC degree program is on a competitive basis and meeting the minimal requirements does not guarantee you’ll get in.
-If you plan to start your studies in September, applications for the fall semester should be received starting October 1st until September 15 of the next year.
-Applications received after this deadline will be considered only if space is still available in the program.
+If you plan to start your studies in September, applications should be received starting October 1st.
+Applications are accept right up until August 31st.

 I’m interested.
 What do I do now?